dcperalta/Welcome-To-CPAN228/GITHUB_CHEAT_SHEET.md

-# 🚀 Springbrook Web Dev: The Assignment Workflow
+# 🚀 Springbrook Web Dev: Assignments Workflow

 Follow these steps every time you start a new assignment to ensure your code is organized and you are following professional industry standards.